jupdike/tsvg/README.md

 FYI typescript type for a Dictionary<string, any> =    myKVDict: {[k: string]: any}

-TSVG: Turing-complete preprocessor for SVG, using JSX and TypeScript.
+TSVG: Turing-complete SVG preprocessor, using JSX and TypeScript.

 ### What is this repository for? ###